-Since 2013, Salmonid Restoration Federation has been conducting low-flow monitoring in Redwood Creek, a critical tributary to the South Fork Eel River.
+Since 2013, Salmonid Restoration Federation (SRF) has been conducting low-flow monitoring in Redwood Creek, a critical tributary to the South Fork Eel River.
 The South Fork Eel River is considered one of the highest priority watersheds in the state for flow enhancement projects.
 Forested tributaries like Redwood Creek provide refugia habitat for threatened juvenile coho salmon but suffer from the cumulative impacts of legacy logging and unregulated water diversions.

 With funding from the Wildlife Conservation Board and the California Department of Fish and Wildlife, SRF and Stillwater Sciences have been exploring the feasibility of various streamflow enhancement opportunities in Redwood Creek.
 Stillwater Sciences conducted a feasibility study in a segment of the watershed that helped to identify priority projects that could improve summer flows.

-- Concurrently, the State Water Board completed their final review of the Marshall Ranch Appropriative Water Right application and the Appropriative Water Right was approved in June 2022.
-This is an exciting milestone because the off-channel ponds will be filled during the winter season for metered cool water flow releases throughout the five-month dry season.
+Concurrently, the State Water Board completed a final review of the Marshall Ranch Appropriative Water Right application and approved it in June 2022.
+This is an exciting milestone because the off-channel ponds will be filled in the winter season for metered cool-water flow releases throughout the five-month dry season.

 In December 2022 SRF and Stillwater completed the Redwood Creek Watershed Flow Enhancement Plan which included Redwood Creek existing conditions, implementation approaches to enhance dry-season streamflow, subwatershed conditions and recommendations, and an implementation plan.